U.S. diplomat's wife to face UK court hearing over fatal car crash | Law-Order

 U.S. diplomat's wife to face UK court hearing over fatal car crash

+The CPS statement on Monday did not specify the charge she would face but it previously said it would charge her with causing death by dangerous driving.
+In the years since the crash, Dunn's parents, with the support of the British government, have campaigned for Sacoolas to be prosecuted in Britain.

-The wife of a U.S. diplomat is due to face a London court hearing next month over a fatal car crash in England.
-Harry Dunn, 19, died after his motorcycle was in a collision with a car driven by Anne Sacoolas near RAF Croughton, an air force base in the English county of Northamptonshire that is used by the U.S. military.
+The wife of a U.S. diplomat is due to face a London court hearing next month over a fatal car crash in England in a case that led to diplomatic tensions between Britain and the United States.
+Harry Dunn, 19, died after his motorcycle was in a collision in August 2019 with a car driven by Anne Sacoolas near RAF Croughton, an air force base in the English county of Northamptonshire that is used by the U.S. military.

-Sacoolas was given diplomatic immunity and left Britain in 2019 shortly after the accident, setting off a dispute between London and Washington over whether she should return to face investigation.
+Sacoolas left Britain shortly after the accident, claiming diplomatic immunity from criminal prosecution.
+The United States has refused to extradite her.
 "While the challenges and complexity of this case are well known, we remain committed to securing justice in this matter," a spokesperson for the Crown Prosecution Service said.

 The case will be heard at Westminster Magistrates’ Court on Jan.
 18, with British media reporting Sacoolas will appear by video link.
 The CPS declined to comment on that.
-Sacoolas has previously said she would not return voluntarily to face a potential jail sentence.
+Sacoolas' lawyer in 2020 said that she would not return voluntarily to potentially face jail for "a terrible but unintentional accident".

+The U.S. Embassy in London did not immediately respond to a request for comment.
+The CPS statement on Monday did not specify the charge she would face but it previously said it would charge her with causing death by dangerous driving.

+In the years since the crash, Dunn's parents, with the support of the British government, have campaigned for Sacoolas to be prosecuted in Britain.
+In 2019, Dunn's parents travelled to the White House for a meeting with then President Donald Trump, who surprised them by revealing that Sacoolas was in an adjoining room.
+Dunn’s parents declined to meet her.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)